egy1st/zerobytes-mkdocs/docs/dc/binding-recordset/index.md

 ### Sensitive F1 DataHelp

-When you [AddRelatedValue](#chmtopic14) and your focus is located in the control defined in str\_Control (which is control came) parameter you get 2 magic advantages.
+When you [AddRelatedValue](#chmtopic14)and your focus is located in the control defined in str\_Control (which is control came)parameter you get 2 magic advantages.

 1. When you leave from this control you will retrieve respected value related to this control value
 1. When you press F1 Key this will trigger DataHelp Browser filled with the table defined in str\_Table parameter , you can select any row by double click it , this will close DataHelp Browser and assigned the data selected to the control defined in str\_RetControl parameter

-When you [AddGridRelatedValue](#chmtopic15) and your focus is located in the column defined in str\_Column (which is Column name) parameter you get 2 magic advantages.
+When you [AddGridRelatedValue](#chmtopic15)and your focus is located in the column defined in str\_Column (which is Column name)parameter you get 2 magic advantages.

 1. When you leave from this control you will retrieve respected value related to this control value
 1. When you press F1 Key this will trigger DataHelp Browser filled with the table defined in str\_Table parameter , you can select any row by double click it , this will close DataHelp Browser and assigned the data selected to the column defined in str\_GridRetColumn parameter